top of page

 Teach by example

 I've heard it said that it's best to teach by example.
 Perhaps this makes the lessons more interesting.
-Therefore, I’m going to take two sentences from the draft of one of my stories and then attempt to make each sentence better.
+Therefore, I will take two sentences from the draft of one of my stories and then attempt to make each sentence better.
 I promise the following is not faked.
-I am doing this in real-time in front of you.
+I am doing this in front of you in real-time.

 Example 1: